junxit/us-congress-bills-113/metadata.md

 - 2013-04-23 — Introduced in House
 - 2013-04-23 — Referred to the House Committee on Financial Services.
 - 2013-04-23 — Sponsor introductory remarks on measure.
 (CR E522-523)
+- 2014-06-09 — Considered under suspension of the rules. (consideration: CR H5138-5139)
+- 2014-06-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1679.
+- 2014-06-09 — Mr. Huizenga (MI) moved to suspend the rules and pass the bill, as amended.
+- 2014-06-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5138)
+- 2014-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5138)
+- 2014-06-09 — The title of the measure was amended.
+Agreed to without objection.